squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 when(myMock.fooify(3)).thenReturn(10)
 ```

-Given that we can't mutate the state on the mock itself, how can we possibly achieve
+Given that we can't mutate the state on the mock itself, how can we achieve
 this API?

-The approach that libraries like `ScalaMock` take here is to have an object *external*
+The approach that libraries like `ScalaMock` take here is to have an object **external**
 to the mock object that can be used in tests that keeps track of the state of Mocks!

 In ScalaMock in particular, there is a class called `MockContext` that is used to